dopsun/msg4j/README.md

-# msg4j
+# msg4j: Message for Java
-Message for Java: codec, store and deliver
+Codec, store and deliver, and more ...